 Never underestimate the importance of Book Week.
 It promotes reading and reading is awesome.
 Here are 8 ways reading facilitates the emotional health and development of kids.

 It’s National Book Week!
-All over Australia, parents of primary school children have been pulling together costumes for their kids.
-Some relished the opportunity to be creative; others were a bit dark at teachers for bringing this curse down upon them.
+All over Australia, parents of primary school children are pulling together costumes for their kids.
+Some relish the opportunity to be creative; others are a bit dark at teachers for bringing this curse down upon them.

-In high schools, English teachers and library staff created displays and activities designed to engage their students with reading.
-It is a task made difficult these days as our kids are so drawn to YouTube, live streaming, and social media.
+In high schools, English teachers and library staff have created displays and activities to engage students with reading.
+It is a task made difficult when competing with YouTube, live streaming, and social media.

 So why bother?

 We all know reading is the bee’s knees when it comes to education.
 It is great for:

 - Providing knowledge

 That’s all obvious, but my favourite, less obvious reasons for reading are: